Do You Need Treatment?

 Sometimes your jaws are just not big enough to fit in all of your teeth.
 You might have gotten one parent’s jaws and another parent’s teeth and they don’t match up.
 There are several ways to treat crowding: expanding the arches to accommodate all of the teeth, slenderizing some of the teeth or in extremely crowded cases we might remove some teeth.

-7. Do you have lots of spaces between your teeth?
+Do you have a lot of space between your teeth?

 Spacing is found in children, adolescents, and adults.
 Spacing can spread out among all of your teeth like in this patient or you could just have a very large space between your two front teeth.
 Both spacing problems can be treated with traditional braces or Invisalign.
 Like many orthodontic problems, space closure at an early age helps with stability throughout life.